Off To Tokyo!… As A Visitor

 Revisiting Seibu Ikebukuro

-Juliette mentioned she wanted to do some shopping, so we headed to the Seibu Department Store in Ikebukuro.
+My friend mentioned she wanted to do some shopping, so we headed to the Seibu Department Store in Ikebukuro.
 I thought we would find clothing within her budget, but I quickly realized this wouldn’t be the case.
 The store, which felt more like California’s Westfield Topanga Mall, was full of high-end name brands.
 We quickly went downstairs, where I gave a quick tour of the basement, home to various food stalls and delicious eats.
 I first went looking for Chiyoda Sushi, a sushi stall which sold some really good sushi.
 Guess what?
 GONE!
 Next, I sought the KitKat chocolatory in search of more butter KitKats.
 Guess what?
 GONE GONE GONE!
 Yeah, today was not going according to plan.

 Exploring Kagurazaka

-Kagurazaka is famous for being Tokyo’s French neighborhood, so I thought Juliette would like the neighborhood.
+Kagurazaka is famous for being Tokyo’s French neighborhood, so I thought my friend, who is French, would like the neighborhood.
 Actually, when she received her Tokyo placement notification a year ago, I told her to go here in search of authentic French food.
 After getting off the Yurakucho Line at Iidabashi station, we walked along Kagurazaka Dori, which eventually turned into Waseda Dori, we chatted and window-shopped at various shops, and even walked past a Chiyoda Sushi branch!.
 As we were heading west towards Takadanobaba, we decided to eat at Nakiryu, a Michelin-stared ramen restaurant, and headed towards the Sakura Tram to Otsuka Ekimae.

 Revisiting Nakiryu